-30 The EUCIRA is not a real document.
+31 The EUCIRA is not a real document.
 It is just a guess that such kind of document should exists in this alternative in order to achieve working PPP.
+In practice, in the past there was an European Security Research and Innovation Forum (ESRIF) contributing to the development of the European Security Research Agenda (ESRA), that was used to inform the Horizon 2020 Security component.